radek-drw/carsportpoint/src/components/CataloguePage/README.md

 import ContactForm from "./components/ContactForm"; // Adjust the path as needed
 ```

-2. Ensure that the tailwind.config.js and main.css files are configured and included in your project to prevent any styling issues.
+2. Ensure that the tailwind.config.js and main.css files are configured and included in the project to prevent any styling issues.

 ### Notes